 Through their efforts, the 1440 team also entered into a strategic partnership with the County of Santa Cruz Office of Emergency Services, FEMA and the State of California to provide housing and meals to more than 25 shelters across Santa Cruz during the COVID-19 crisis and evacuees displaced by the wildfires that ravaged the West Coast this year.

-When you enter the 1440 site, you are greeted with the Campus Update:
+During the pandemic when you entered the 1440 site, you were greeted with the Campus Update:

 1440 Multiversity has proudly served the County of Santa Cruz, Office of Emergency Services as a designated Essential Business throughout the COVID-19 pandemic by providing over 40,000 meals to more than 20 local shelters; donated linens to make more than 2,500 medical gowns for frontline medical workers; and established our campus as an Alternate Care Site in response to the need for more statewide resources.
-You can give the gift of time and space for the mental and physical healing of exhausted essential workers by Donating Now as part of Thanksgiving 2020.
+You can give the gift of time and space for the mental and physical healing of exhausted essential workers by Donating Now.

 The 1440 team also partnered with Operation BBQ Relief during the recent wildfires that devastated our community to provide more than 20,000 hot meals to evacuees, first responders, the emergency resource center, and related resource shelters, in addition to launching the Healing our Community program to provide temporary housing to those in need.
-We remain committed to community building during these unprecedented times and look forward to welcoming you back to our majestic campus in 2021 for public programming when it is safe to do so.
-Until then, we invite you to stay connected by visiting the Online Learning section of our website, where you will find a variety of complimentary content curated to support your wellbeing and create hope for living well.
+We invite you to stay connected by visiting the Online Learning section of our website, where you will find a variety of complimentary content curated to support your wellbeing and create hope for living well.

 “In order to expand our mission work and tell our story, we knew we had to have a more robust website that enhanced our FAQs and organized content better to really emphasize the fact that people could donate to meaningful causes that resonated in their hearts.
 Expanding our efforts through a digital platform made sense, and increasing our digital capability along with creating new relevant content is something Milestone was able to guide and accomplish for us,” Ashmore said.